MelvorIdle/melvoridle.github.io/wikiscripts/readme.txt

 Here are several scripts that I used to create information for the wiki.
 Note: I am not responsible for breaking your game if you use these scripts.

+A userscript (WIP) for greasemonkey has been added as wikiSupportFunctions.user.js

 Most of the scripts have now been refactored to be functions contained within wikiSupportFunctions.js Below are descriptions of the functions contained: